‘’A river no more begins at its source than a story begins with the first page.’’

 It felt like being on this rollercoaster,excited, going slowly upwards, slowly reaching the top, ready to fall so fast, ready for an adventure, only for them to tell you that there is a fault, and you have to get back and exit the ride without even making the adventure out of it.

 I wanted to love it.
 The writing at parts was great, and I am including a lot of quotes throughout the review, because I loved those parts.
 But the chapters and characters were too many, and things were happening too fast and without a purpose, that it was hard for me to pick up the pace.
 I had to leave the book and pick it up again, and it took me three months to complete it.
 A hard book to swallow and process.

-Thank you to the author, K.S.
-Marsden, for sending me a copy of this book in exchange for my honest review.
+Thank you to Netgalley and the publisher, Random House UK, Transworld Publsihers for sending me an e-copy of this book in exchange for an honest review.

 Facebook | Twitter | Goodreads | Instagram | Pinterest

 Here I am people!
 I can hang out with the cool kids now that I’ve read the book.
 It felt like I was hiding in a cave until now, refusing to read Sarah J. Maas, thinking the hype is too forced.
 But to be honest, this book surprised me a lot.
 I enjoyed it with all my heart, and even though I wouldn’t cry and scream over it, I am very pleased that I read it, and I just can’t wait to read the rest of the series.